Arkensor/DayZ-CommunityFramework/docs/Streams/index.md

 # Streams

-A stream is closed when the reference count for the stream instance reaches 0.
+A stream is a doubly linked list of bytes.
+It can be used for file input/output, DayZ serializers, hex conversion or string parsing.
+Once a stream is finished, it is recommended to close the stream either by letting the reference count equal zero or call the `Close` method.

 ## Files

 Use the `CF_FileStream` class to read and write files on the a file system.
-A file handle is permentantly open while the reference count for the stream has not reached 0.

 ```csharp
 string path = "$profile:test.txt";